-The annual living history event and reenactment commemorating the Battle of Fort Mims is set for August 25-26.
+The annual living history event and reenactment commemorating the Battle of Fort Mims is this weekend (August 25-26).
 The event is at Fort Mims Historic Site in Tensaw, Alabama.

 The Battle of Fort Mims was a bloody action of the Creek War of 1813-1814.
 Infuriated over the attack on one of their supply parties at the Battle of Burnt Corn Creek, Red Stick Creek warriors launched a retaliatory strike on Fort Mims.
 The settlers and militia crowded into the fort made a critical mistake by leaving the main gate open as they sat down for lunch on the hot afternoon of August 31, 1813.

 Led by their prophets, part of the Red Stick force stormed through the open gate while other detachments blocked loopholes with fence rails and carried the blockhouse at the southwest corner of the fort.
 The inhabitants fought desperately but when the battle ended more than 250 men, women and children were dead.
 An estimated 100 Red Stick warriors also died.